Lumy Sawaki, MD, Ph.D.

-Lumy Sawaki joined the University of Kentucky Department of Physical Medicine and Rehabilitation in April 2008 as the appointed Cardinal Hill Endowed Scholar in Stroke and Spinal Cord Rehabilitation.
+Lumy Sawaki joined the University of Kentucky Department of Physical Medicine and Rehabilitation in April 2008 as the appointed Cardinal Hill Endowed Chair in Stroke and Spinal Cord Rehabilitation.

 She received her M.D. in 1991 from the Federal University of Sao Paulo in Brazil, where she also completed her medical residency in physical medicine and rehabilitation.
 She received her Ph.D. in clinical neurophysiology in 1999 from Kobe University in Japan.
-That same year, Dr. Sawaki came to the United States to complete a three-and-a-half-year postdoctoral fellowship at the National Institutes of Health (NIH) with Dr. Leonardo Cohen, National Institute of Neurological Disorders and Stroke (NINDS).
+That same year, Dr. Sawaki came to the United States to complete a three-and-a-half year postdoctoral fellowship at the National Institutes of Health (NIH).
 In 2002, she became a faculty member in the Department of Neurology at Wake Forest University in North Carolina.

 Sawaki has a research foundation that focuses on stroke and spinal cord rehabilitation.
-She has received related grant awards from the American Heart Association, the Dana Foundation, and the NIH.
+She has received related grant awards from the American Heart Association, the Dana Foundation, Christopher and Dana Reeve Foundation, Department of Education and the NIH.
 She has a special interest in neuroplasticity and in the development of novel rehabilitative strategies to enhance functional motor recovery after stroke, brain injury, and spinal cord injury.
-Using techniques such as transcranial magnetic stimulation, magnetoencephalography, and functional magnetic resonance imaging, her goal is to explore and refine pharmacological and non-pharmacological interventions to be applied in the clinical setting.
+Using techniques such as transcranial magnetic stimulation, transcranial direct current stimulation, and functional magnetic resonance imaging, her goal is to explore and refine pharmacological and non-pharmacological interventions to be applied in the clinical setting.